realworldocaml/book/en/concurrent-programming-with-async.md

 The difference is that we both dispatch the query and print out the result in the closure passed to `map`, rather than waiting for all of the results to get back and then printing them out together.
-We use `Deferred.all_unit` to wait for the results, which has this signature:
+We use `Deferred.all_unit`, which takes a list of `unit` deferreds and returns a single `unit` deferred that becomes determined when every deferred on the input list is determined.
+We can see the type of this function in utop.

 ```ocaml
 # Deferred.all_unit;;
 - : unit Deferred.t list -> unit Deferred.t = <fun>
 ```

-Finally, we need to create a command line interface, again using `Command.async_basic`.
+Finally, we create a command line interface using `Command.async_basic`.

 ```ocaml